decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 ## Prepare a scene for deploying

-To deploy your scene to a hosting service like Zeit Now, GitHub pages, or Amazon S3, you must first export your scene's code to the format of a static webpage.
+To deploy your scene to a hosting service like Vercel Now, GitHub pages, or Amazon S3, you must first export your scene's code to the format of a static webpage.
 To do this, run the following command:

 ```
 dcl export